 - Strengthening communities’ resilience to a changing climate and other shocks and disasters, and responding to those disasters where appropriate and needed

-Our WASH approach
+Our WASH objectives and themes

 During the next five years, we'll help at least two million people improve their sustainable access to safe drinking water and at least basic sanitation services.